mc12345678/documentation/content/dev/plugins/encapsulated_plugins/converting.md

 - Make the variables into defined constants (which by definition have global scope).

+- Access the variables as a `$_GLOBAL` variable. (e.g. `$_GLOBAL['my_list']`)

 b) Explicit `include` or `require` of storefront files

+c) Use of defined constants for accessing plugin files

+The constants declared by the Zen Cart load process are relative to the local installation of that system, the constant may include a path to a folder or structure that is not part of a default installation, using those constants to locate/access files within the plugin may result in the file(s) not being found.

+If the plugin is to access files within the default Zen Cart store, then using the store's defined constants would be appropriate.

 TBD